Bank Account Opening in UAE

 • Passport copy of shareholders as well as of the signing authority, if any

-• Share the company’s certificate, if any.
+• Share the company, if any.

 Non-Resident Personal Bank Account